Applying for Graduate Admission

 UC Berkeley’s Master of Development Engineering program admits students for the fall semester only.
 Applications for admission to the Fall 2024 semester will be available online at the Graduate Admissions website starting September 2023.
 Select Fall 2024 and the Master of Development Engineering (MDevEng) in the entry pulldown menu.
 We recommend that applications are completed as early as possible.

-For priority consideration and for departmental grants consideration, the application and all supporting materials (transcripts, letters of recommendation, etc.) must be submitted by Monday, January 8, 2024 at 8:59pm PT.
+Priority Deadline: for priority consideration and for departmental grants consideration, the application and all supporting materials (transcripts, letters of recommendation, etc.) must be submitted by Tuesday, January 9, 2024 at 8:59pm PT.

 Three letters of recommendation are required.
 You will be asked to submit the names of your recommenders as part of the online application.
 We strongly recommend that you use the UC Berkeley’s online letter of recommendation system instead of having your recommenders send their letters through the mail.
 You will still be able to log in to the application and manage your letters of recommendation after you submit your online application.
 When seeking recommendations, please allow sufficient time for the letter to reach us by the deadline.